Premier League transfers: Confirmed ins and outs for summer window 2025

 LIVERPOOL

-Here, Sports Mole lists all of Liverpool's new signings and departures in the 2025 summer transfer window.
+Here, Sports Mole follows all of Liverpool's arrivals and exits during the 2025 summer transfer window.

 Liverpool confirmed transfers in: Summer 2025